 Santiago de Compostela Cathedral viewed from Obradoiro Square

 In the morning, you'll discover the secrets to Galician cuisine in a cooking class with a private chef.
 You'll prepare (and eat) some of the region's most popular dishes, like fried padrón peppers and savory empanadas stuffed with fish, shellfish, or meat.
 Be sure to try queimada, the famous "Galicia fire drink."
-Made with a liqueur called orujo (similar to grappa), it's mixed in a clay bowl with sugar and lit on fire until the flame turns blue then served hot.
+Made with a liqueur called orujo (similar to grappa), it's mixed in a clay bowl with sugar and lit on fire until the flame turns blue, then served hot.

-Day 9: Drive to Oviedo - Stop in Lugo
+Day 9: Drive to Oviedo via Lugo

 Take a stroll along the walls of Lugo